Protoceratops: Daily activity

-However, in 2011 Lars Schmitz and Ryosuke Motani measured the dimensions of the sclerotic ring and eye socket in fossils specimens of dinosaurs and pterosaurs, as well as some living species.
+However, in 2011, Lars Schmitz and Ryosuke Motani measured the dimensions of the sclerotic ring and eye socket in fossil specimens of dinosaurs and pterosaurs, as well as some living species.
 They noted that whereas photopic (diurnal) animals have smaller sclerotic rings, scotopic (nocturnal) animals tend to have more enlarged rings.
 Mesopic (cathemeral) animals—which are irregularly active throughout the day and night—are between these two ranges.
 Schmitz and Motani separated ecological and phylogenetic factors and by examining 164 living species and noticed that eye measurements are quite accurate when inferring diurnality, cathemerality, or nocturnality in extinct tetrapods.
 The results indicated that Protoceratops was a cathemeral herbivore and Velociraptor primarily nocturnal, suggesting that the Fighting Dinosaurs deathmatch may have occurred at twilight or under low-light conditions.
 Lastly, Schmitz and Motani concluded that ecological niche was a potential main driver in the development of daily activity.
 However, a subsequent study in 2021 found that Protoceratops had a greater capability of nocturnal vision than did Velociraptor.